per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 # Access to Azure from GitHub workflows

 The workflows need to be able to manage resources in Azure.
 Create a service principal in Azure with the "Contributor" role on a subscription.
 Then create the following repository variables `WORKFLOW_AZURE_TENANT_ID`, `WORKFLOW_AZURE_SUBSCRIPTION_ID`, `WORKFLOW_AZURE_CLIENT_ID` and the repository secret `WORKFLOW_AZURE_CLIENT_SECRET`.
-To create the user manually you need to create an app-registration and the add a client secret to it.
-Alternativly use the command: `az ad sp create-for-rbac --name <PRINCIPAL_NAME> --role Contributor --scopes /subscriptions/<SUBSCRIPTION_ID> --json-auth`
+To create the user manually you need to create an app-registration and then add a client secret to it.
+Alternativly use the command: `az ad sp create-for-rbac --name <PRINCIPAL_NAME> --role Contributor --scopes /subscriptions/<SUBSCRIPTION_ID> --json-auth`.
+The command creates both the app-registration and the client secret.

 # Terraform backend storage

-The workflows use terraform to manage Azure resources for the environments.
+Terraform is used to manage the Azure resources for the environments.
 Terraform needs storage where it maintains information about the resources it has created.
 Azure Blob storage is used for this.
 Run the workflow `Create Terraform backend storage` to create this in Azure.

+# Create environment

+The GitHub workflow `Create environment` can be used to create a new environment.
+It will create an environment i GitHub used for environment specific variables and secrets.
+It then calls the `Teraform` workflow to create a resource group in Azure with the resources required to run the application.
+The workflow takes an environment name that must be short and without spaces or special charcators.
+The name is used in some of the Azure resource names.

+Note that this does not deploy the application.

+# Update environment

+The file `terraform.tf` describes the Azure resources needed in an environment to run the application.

+If this is changed you can run the GitHub workflow `Terraform` on existing environments to update them.

+# Delete environment

+The GitHub workflow `Delete environment` deletes the Azure resource group for the environment and it deletes the environment in GitHub.

+# Test

+The GitHub workflow `Test` builds the code and runs automated tests.
+It is automatically run on pull-requests and when code is committed to the `main` branch.

+# Deploy

+The GitHub workflow `Deploy` builds and deploys the code to an environment.
+It is executed manually with the environment as input.